hyperledger/fabric-sdk-node/CONTRIBUTING.md

 Check the coding styles, run the following command and make sure no ESLint violations are present:
 * `gulp`

 Run the full unit test bucket and make sure 100% are passing.
-Because v1.0 is still in active development, all tests may not pass.
-You can run each individually to isolate the failure(s):
+You can also run each test individually to isolate any failures:
 * `gulp test`

 The gulp test command above also generates code coverage reports.
 Your new code should be accompanied with unit tests and provide 80% line coverage or higher.